 Organizations with the highest integrity are the most respected and produce the best outcomes.
 They face their shortcomings with honesty and address their issues.
 Dishonesty is not tolerated, irrespective of short-term consequences.
 We are truthful despite the pressure of our daily work and we expect the same in return.
 Breaches of academic integrity are not tolerated because we know that honor is the cornerstone of learning and achievement.

-Commitment to personal integrity is demonstrated by keeping promises and commitments; openly disclosing potential conflicts of interest; upholding educational and business ethics; learning and following Ogle’s policies and best practices; maintaining the confidentiality of proprietary, employee, and student information; rejecting gossip; respecting company and associate property; and upholding the laws and regulations of our communities.
+Commitment to personal integrity is demonstrated by keeping promises and commitments; openly disclosing potential conflicts of interest; upholding educational and business ethics; learning and following Ogle School policies and best practices; maintaining the confidentiality of proprietary, employee, and student information; rejecting gossip; respecting company and associate property; and upholding the laws and regulations of our communities.
 If we learn that we may have violated the law, we will disclose that breach to the appropriate authorities.

-Ogle personnel strengthen our commitment to integrity through a policy of open communication and explicit expectations.
+Ogle School personnel strengthen our commitment to integrity through a policy of open communication and explicit expectations.
 We have in writing our values, policies, and best practices.
 We affirm our commitment to integrity at the time of employment.
-Ogle continuously audits for regulatory compliance.
+Ogle School continuously audits for regulatory compliance.

-At Ogle, respect is awarded when an associate joins our team and we welcome associates of all origins and beliefs.
+At Ogle School, respect is awarded when an associate joins our team and we welcome associates of all origins and beliefs.
 We have learned that only through mutual respect and trust will associates extend beyond the boundaries of self interest in the collective pursuit of Our Mission.
 We award that same respect to everyone that we encounter in pursuit of Our Mission including clients, vendors, students and prospective students and we expect the same in return.